 9. Specific engine(s) and genset ideas

-- Put your toolset or tools that you use most frequently in a side box for each engine inside the door of the engine/genset.
+- Put your toolset or tools you use most frequently in a side box for each engine inside the door of the engine/genset.

 10. Specific bedding/towels/clothes boat organization ideas

 - Get duvets and duvet covers.
-This way you’re only cleaning the duvet cover rather than a whole comforter.
+This way, you’re only cleaning the duvet cover rather than a whole comforter.

 11. Specific food organization ideas

-- Get some nets for fruit and veg that you can hang in the galley or even outside.
+- Get some nets for fruit and vegetables that you can hang in the galley or outside.
 Just make sure to learn about what fruits and veg need to be separated.
 For example, potatoes will sprout early if next to onions.
 Check out my article 20 Tips For Provisioning A Long Sailing Trip.